kasemir/org.csstudio.display.builder/Readme.md

 that were created on Linux, and high levels of similarity across operating systems for newly created displays.

-Going forward, JavaFX is thus used which (at least so far) has scaling factor of 1.0.
+Going forward, JavaFX is thus used which (at least so far) has scaling factor of 1.0 but self-configures the calibration factor on startup.
-To support existing displays, each site needs to once determine the legacy scaling factor by executing `SWTFontCalibation` on the production computer, then configure this in the `ModelReader` so that it will use it when loading existing *.opi files.
+To support existing displays, each site needs to once determine the legacy scaling factor by executing `SWTFontCalibation` on the production computer, then configure this via `FontWidgetProperty.setLegacyFontSizeCalibration()`.

 Java 8u60 may apply DPI scaling to all coordinates, which is OK because then fonts, rectangles, ... are all scaled consistently for high resolution screens.